rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

-IP identifiers can be used with the existing HTTP and TLS-SNI challenges from RFC XXX Section XXX by skipping the DNS resolution step and using the relevant IP address as the HTTP or TLS server to directly connect to.
+IP identifiers can be used with the existing HTTP and TLS-SNI challenges from RFC XXX Section XXX by skipping the DNS resolution step and using the relevant IP address as address of the the HTTP or TLS server to connect to.

 # IANA Considerations